Matt Thomas (basketball)

-Matthew William Thomas (born August 4, 1994) is an American professional basketball player for Granada of the Liga ACB.
+Matthew William Thomas (born August 4, 1994) is an American professional basketball player for Unicaja Málaga of the Liga ACB and the Basketball Champions League (BCL).
 He played college basketball for the Iowa State Cyclones before starting his professional career in Europe, then moving to the National Basketball Association (NBA), and back to Europe again.

 Early life

 Matt Thomas was born in Decatur, Illinois.
 He grew up in Onalaska, Wisconsin, attending Onalaska High School.
 His mother had been a standout high school athlete herself.
-He was a swimmer, softball player, tennis player, and basketball star.
-He holds the school record for single game scoring at Wahlert High School in Dubuque, Iowa, with 48 points.
+She was a swimmer, softball player, tennis player, and basketball star.
+She holds the school record for single game scoring at Wahlert High School in Dubuque, Iowa, with 48 points.

 Thomas suffered tragedy at a young age.
 When he was 9 years old, his father, Greg, who suffered from alcoholism, died of suicide.
-Because of this Thomas developed a very strong relationship with his mother.
+Because of this, Thomas developed a very strong relationship with his mother.

 Thomas was an outstanding high school basketball player.
 He was named first-team all-state by the Associated Press as a junior in 2012.
 He averaged 21.3 points, 5.3 rebounds, 2.5 assists and 2.1 steals in 2012 to lead his team to the Division 2 state championship.
 Onalaska ended the year with a 27–1 record.
 Thomas scored 30 points in the state championship game, a 55–38 victory over Kaukauna.
 His senior year Thomas averaged 28.3 points and 9.7 rebounds, leading his team to the state semifinals and a 24–3 mark, shooting 50.4% percent from the field and 35.8% from beyond the arc.
 Thomas scored more than 40 points three times, including 41 points in the sectional final and a career-high 50 points in just 2 1/2 quarters vs. Tomah.
 He participated in the 2013 American Family Insurance High School 3-Point Championship, finishing third.
 Thomas ended his four-year career as a two-time first-team all-state pick with a 95–12 overall mark and over 2,000 points.

 An outstanding scorer, Thomas was considered one of the best shooters in the class of 2013 and one of the best players from Wisconsin.
 A consensus top-100 national recruit, Thomas was ranked No. 51 by ESPN, No. 54 by Rivals.com, and No. 58 by Scout.com in the final national rankings.
 Being highly sought after Thomas eventually chose Iowa State over Virginia, Minnesota, Boston College and Marquette.